noembryo/KoHighlights/docs/index.md

    ![11]

 The following options are available:
-- **Create new database**
-KH keeps the archived metadata in a default `data.db` file.
+- **Create new database** - KH keeps the archived metadata in a default `data.db` file.
 With this action we can create a different database file to store a different group of book metadata.
-- **Reload database**
-This action refreshes the current database to reflect potentially external changes.
+- **Reload database** - This action refreshes the current database to reflect potentially external changes.
-- **Change database**
-This action allows you to change the current database file, by loading a different one.
+- **Change database** - This action allows you to change the current database file, by loading a different one.
-- **Compact database**
-This just executes a vacuum command to the database.
+- **Compact database** - This just executes a vacuum command to the database.
 It might make it a little smaller if it's been used for a long time.

-To quickly change the current database, you can drag a database (`.db`) file from the explorer, and drop it on the Book selector panel of the Books View, while in the database mode (the "Archived" button pressed)
+To quickly change the current database, you can drag a database file (`.db`) from the explorer, and drop it on the Book Selector panel of the Books View, while in the database mode (the "Archived" button pressed)

 ### MD5 Mismatch Correction